AnselmMarie/pokemon-pet-shop/README_ARCHITECTURE.md

-## 🧠 Architecture Overview: PokemonPetShop
+## 🧠 Architecture Overview: Pokemon Pet Shop

-This document outlines the core architecture, technology choices, and high-level structure of the PokemonPetShop application.
+This document outlines the core architecture, technology choices, and high-level structure of the Pokemon Pet Shop application.

 ### 🌐 Current Technology Stack